 EditorVisuals

-EditorVisuals is a class which provides away to display information on screen when your game is in edit mode.
+The EditorVisuals class provides a way to display information on screen.
 Examples of common EditorVisuals usage include:

 EditorVisuals provides a simple interface for displaying common FlatRedBall objects such as Sprites, Lines, and Text objects.
 Despite the name EditorVisuals suggesting edit mode, this class can be used to provide visuals whether in debug mode or not.
 Keep in mind that EditorVisuals may have a slightly higher overhead compared to adding objects directly to entities in the FlatRedBall Editor, so it should only be used during development and not in the final product.